Guided Meditation for Anxiety, Stress, and Worry Relief

 - Learning to respond with kindness and compassion rather than judgement

 It’s important to understand that meditating one time may not make all the difference we seek.
 The practice takes time.
 Although we can use meditations in moments of anxiety to help relax and alleviate the anxiety, there is a bigger picture.
 With regular meditation practice, we can familiarize ourselves with the anxiety, learn to respond differently, and lessen the frequency with which we experience worry.
 Over time, we notice we have less panic attacks, feel more relaxed, and respond much differently when we do find ourselves in a moment of stress.
+Each guided meditation for anxiety below helps to investigate how anxiety is experienced in the mind and body.

-Guided Meditation for Anxiety
+Meditations for Anxiety

 There are many different meditations that can be beneficial in relieving anxiety.
 Meditation in general can be helpful, but here are a few practices we like.
+Working with a guided meditation for anxiety can help us reduce stress, be with the experience of anxiety, and train the mind and body to respond more gently and compassionately.

 Letting Go Meditation